TristanCantatGaudin/rainbowprint/README.md

 	        ├── __init__.py
 	        └── functions.py

-With just the soure code and a pyproject.toml file, the repository is already installable as a Python package.
+With just the soure code and the **pyproject.toml** file, the repository is already installable as a Python package.
 It will be the bare minimum though.
 Further down I list many things that can make a package better.

 ## Installation: